Talent Planning for a Post-Covid Uptick

 Prepare for Success

-Developing a strategic hiring plan puts you in a more proactive hiring position instead of the last-minute fire drill.
-Our experience has proven it doesn’t matter if construction is expanding or contracting.
-Top talent will still be hard to attract.
+Developing a talent plan puts you in a more proactive hiring position, instead of the last-minute fire drill.
+Our experience has proven it doesn’t matter if construction or manufacturing is expanding or contracting.
+Top talent will still be hard to attract and retain in these industries.
 In fact, during slower periods, top performers are often more reluctant to make a move.
-Be prepared to sell candidates on your company’s financial stability, business strategy, culture, and “employer brand.”
-Also, show the candidate how this role will improve their lifestyle or move their career into the direction they want.
-For example, with a shorter commute, someone might have more family time, or due to your culture or management structure, someone might have an opportunity to make more impact than where they are now.
-Other appealing reasons people change jobs include alternative work schedules, better training opportunities, and increased flexibility.
-Finally, treat every potential candidate exactly like a prospective client, and you’ll attract your share of talent in the new year.
+For attracting new staff, be prepared to sell candidates on your company’s financial stability, business strategy, culture, and “employer brand.”
+Also, show the candidate how this role will improve their lifestyle or move their career in the direction they want.
+For example, with a shorter commute, someone might have more family time, or due to your culture or management structure, someone might have an opportunity to make more impact.
+Other appealing reasons people change jobs include alternative work schedules, better training and development opportunities, and increased flexibility.

 We’re always happy to answer your questions about market conditions and help troubleshoot difficult recruiting situations.
 Feel free to call 630-282-7747 for Kathy Cole, President.